girder/girder/docs/plugin-development.rst

     def load(info):
         info['apiRoot'].meow.cat = Cat()

-The endpoint are now mounted at meow/cat/
+The endpoints are now mounted at meow/cat/

 Adding a new model type in your plugin